CML: “Something wasn’t right”

 I do believe as the carer of someone you love undergoing blood cancer, it is just as horrible if not more so than the person that is diagnosed.
 And to have support available for both the patient and the carer from people that really understand, is so appreciated.

 From diagnosis and throughout my treatment, before my feet would hit the floor of a morning, George Michael’s ‘Faith’ would play in my head.
-Whenever I hear that song now, I know how lucky I am to be here to listen to it.Posted on September 12th, 2019
+Whenever I hear that song now, I know how lucky I am to be here to listen to it.Last updated on September 19th, 2019

 Developed by the Leukaemia Foundation in consultation with people living with a blood cancer, Leukaemia Foundation support staff, haematology nursing staff and/or Australian clinical haematologists.
 This content is provided for information purposes only and we urge you to always seek advice from a registered health care professional for diagnosis, treatment and answers to your medical questions, including the suitability of a particular therapy, service, product or treatment in your circumstances.
 The Leukaemia Foundation shall not bear any liability for any person relying on the materials contained on this website.